MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 How to get proceed for getting the full advantage of the strategy:
 * Acceptance Testing
+* Unit Testing
 	* REST-API Testing
 	* Business Logic Testing
 	* Data Access Logic Testing
 	* Integration Logic Testing
 	* Data Source Logic Testing (if applicable)
 * Generate a pact file a pact compatible implementation
 * Test everything locally
 * Use the pact file against the provider on stage/production to make sure that the contract and expecations are still the same